 You feel terror.
 You run.

 You run and run.
 You stop.
 The sun is bright.
 You are far from the herd.
 The land is strange to you.
 It is quiet.
 You look around.
 You listen.
 You are very thirsty.
 It is hot.
-You do not know where to find water.
+You don’t know where to find water.
 You wander along.

-You have lived your entire life hungry or a few minutes from hunger.
-You rest and move and search all the time, alert, to a sound or a scent or a sight that might mean something to eat, or death.
+You have lived your entire life hungry or minutes from hunger.
+You rest and move and search all the time, alert: to a sound or a scent or a sight that might mean something to eat, or one that might mean death.

 You will never forget the landscape that led you here.
 You will always remember the lay of the land, the look of the path, the kind of plants, the fullness of their fragrance in the air.
 The way they grow, green, low and close together.
 You will never forget them, you will recognize them again whenever you see them.
 You will know what they promise.
 They will always seem beautiful.